CanberraUAV/admin/in-progres/OBCHints.rst

 Radios

- * Be aware of the Australian limitations on the maximum EIRP of radiotransmitters:
+ * Be aware of the Australian limitations on the maximum EIRP of radio transmitters:

    * For the 900MHz band 1W EIRP (minimum 20 hopping channels - a frequency hopping transmitter).
    * 4W  EIRP for the 5.8 GHz band and 2.4 GHz band (a digital modulation radiotransmitter).